Deployment overview

 Studio deployment process

-You can deploy only the backend build, or both the frontend and backend build for your project in the Studio.
+You can deploy both the frontend and backend build for your project in the Studio.
 If you submit multiple deployments, they are added to a queue and deployed asynchronously when they reach the top of the queue.
 To handle deployments robustly, the Studio follows this process for the next deployment in the queue:

 - It builds and deploys the backend.
 If the build fails, the process stops and deployment fails.